-Observe if communication occurs in a timely manner as you go back and forth with the hiring manager.
+Observe if communication occurs promptly as you go back and forth with the hiring manager.

 Whether it is to schedule an in-person meeting or pass on vital information about the hiring process, take note of whether or not they respond to your emails on time.

 Did the hiring manager show up late for the interview?
-This could be an indicator that they do not respect your time and could possibly mean that they are now great at managing time.
+This could be an indicator that they do not respect your time and could mean that they are not great at managing time.